zupit-it/pipeline-templates/docs/GROUPED_STEP_WORKFLOWS.md

 In addition, it is possible to specify this optional input:
 - BROWSER: Which browser the cypress should use to run the tests.
 By default, it is **Chrome**.
+- TIMEOUT: If the tests take more than the given time in minutes, Github stops forcefully the workflow.
+By default, it is **360**.

 This is an example to show how data should be formatted.
 ```yaml